Lubricant Grade Decoder

 Engine-vs-gear warning

-The single most common mistake is surfaced on every oil decode.
+The separate SAE engine and gear scales are surfaced on every oil decode.

-NLGI is reported on its own consistency axis, not faked into a viscosity equivalent.
+NLGI is reported on its consistency axis and is not converted into an oil viscosity grade.

 Approximation flagged

-Cross-references are clearly labeled approximate because the scales use different reference temperatures.
+Cross-references are labeled approximate because the scales use different reference temperatures and bands.

 Comparison